tanvesh01/motion-hooks/README.md

 ---

 Any Type of feedback is more than welcome!
-This is project is in very early stages and would love to contributors of any skill/exp level.
+This project is in very early stage and would love to have contributors of any skill/exp level.

-You can directly contact me on my [Twitter handle @Sarve\_\_\_tanvesh](https://twitter.com/Sarve___tanvesh)
+You can contact me on my [Twitter handle @Sarve\_\_\_tanvesh](https://twitter.com/Sarve___tanvesh)